Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 In this code, the types of `a` and `b` are `object`, as is the return type.
 This is great for high level programming and scripting, but is not always great for systems programming.

+24.4.0: def functions take arguments as borrowed by default (consistent with fn functions) but will make a local copy of the value only if the argument is mutated in the body of the function.

 Mojo additionally provides an `fn` declaration, which is like a "strict mode" for def.
 With fn, explicit specification of argument types (except for the `self` argument in struct methods, see § 7), parameters, and the return value is mandatory.
 Also arguments are so-called `borrowed`, they are *immutable references*.
 This means that argument values by default cannot be changed in the body of the function.